dmnrcht/BikeTracks/doc/report.md

 ## Introduction

-### Goal
 The goal of this project is to develop an Android mobile application.
-The project is developped in Java and is called "BikeTracks"
+The project is developed in Java and is called "BikeTracks".

 This application let users discover mountain bike tracks by exploring them on a map and gives the following details on each track : the track itself drawn on the map, the altimetry profile and distance.

-In addition, they would also be able to start their own mountain bike activity, tracked by the location of their smartphone letting them know if they are followoing or not the desired track.
+In addition, they would also be able to start their own mountain bike activity, tracked by the location of their smartphone letting them know if they are following or not the desired track.
 Typical data is also exposed like distance, time, current elevation, cumulate elevation and so on.

 If the biker has any problem, an emergency call button will let him send his location to his predefined secure contacts.

 All tracks are locally registered in the smartphone and users are able to consult them any time.
 They also may be shared with users' contacts (by email or another messaging app).

-### Context

 This project was realised by Damien Rochat, Sébastien Richoz et Antoine Drabble as part of the "Mobile operating systems and applications" courses at the MSE, HES-SO.
 It is supervised by the professor Pascal Bruegger.
 It was realised between october 2017 and january 2018.

 ### Code management and conventions

-All of the code was developed and versionned using Github on the following repository: https://github.com/damienrochat/BikeTracks.
+All of the code was developed and versioned using Github on the following repository: https://github.com/damienrochat/BikeTracks.
 We have followed the course recommendations on Android.
 We followed the coding style conventions of the Django Framework for the REST API https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/coding-style/.

 ### Development phases

 The development of the application was split in 6 phases.

-1. Determination of the functionnalities
+1. Determination of the functionalities
 2. Creation of a mock-up of the application
 3. Set up of the application and its dependencies
-4. Creation of the activites layouts and creation of the backend in parallel
+4. Creation of the activities layouts and creation of the backend in parallel
-5. Development of the functionnalities on the Android application
+5. Development of the functionalities on the Android application
 6. Beta tests and bug fixes

 The documentation was written along all of these phases.

-## Functionalities
+### Functionalities

 Here is the list of functionnalities that have been realised in this project.

-- Show the bike tracks on a map in a radius R around a point P (the location is defined py the cyclist).
+- Show the bike tracks on a map in a radius R around a point P (the location is defined by the cyclist).
 - Creation of a REST API for the retrieval of tracks
 - Recording of an activity.
 The position of the cyclist if shown in real time on the map as well as the available tracks so that he can follow one.
-The cyclist can also save an activity where the is no track.
+The cyclist can also save an activity where there is no track.
 - Display of the historic of activities recorded by the cyclist.
 - Detail on an activity.
 Visualisation of the track on a map with statistics such as duration, distance, average speed, altimetric profile, ...
-- Sending of a manual SMS alert in case of an accident.
+- Sending of an SMS alert in case of an accident.
 The cyclist triggers the alert by clicking on a button and the alert is sent to the list of close people he has set along with his current position.

-## Similar applications
+### Similar applications

 There are many similar application available on Android: